mausch/teamcity-agent/README.md

 This image includes docker so you can:

-* create an image of your app, then
+1. create an image of your app, then
-* test your app inside a container of this image, then
+1. test your app inside a container of this image, then
-* push the tested image to a registry.
+1. push the tested image to a registry.

+Or simply run the build environment in a docker container, then push the artifacts to some package repository.